Fact-checked by the CapitalLendingNews editorial team

 Should I refinance my existing personal loan after losing my job?

-Generally no — refinancing during unemployment is difficult and likely to result in a higher rate than your current one.
-Wait until you have documented income again, then explore refinancing if your credit score has remained intact.
+Generally no. Refinancing during unemployment is difficult and likely to result in a higher rate than your current one.
+Wait until you have documented income again, then consider refinancing if your credit score has remained intact.
 Our overview of when to refinance vs. wait for rates to drop provides a decision framework for this timing question.